M7011E-django-unchained/docs/installation/README.md

 Here comes information about what to do before installing and running the system and how to run it.

-## Create .env file in the same folder as the docker-compose.yml are containing
+## Create .env file in the same folder as the docker-compose.yml are

 ```env
 DATABASE_URL = [your mongodb url]